 Fortenberry Roofing, a top residential roofing company in the state, recommends making sure the contractor outlines the following in their estimate.

 The quantity and kind of materials that will be used to repair the roof

 Labor costs, which can be broken down into expenses for the roof’s removal, its installation, and the clean-up

 Permit costs and other costs such as the use of the equipment

-It’s important that these costs are documented, so you can keep track of the expenses during the roof repair
+These costs must be documented so that you can keep track of the expenses during the roof repair.

 If your roof suffered considerable damage or you don’t know the extent of the damage, ask for an inspection.
 Unlike an estimate, contractors usually charge you for inspections, which are also more comprehensive.
 The inspection is done in three phases:

-Interior Inspection – The contractor will check your home’s interior for any sign of leaks and water damage.
+Interior Inspection - The contractor will check your home’s interior for any signs of leaks and water damage.

 Exterior Inspection - The contractor will inspect the perimeter of your property, taking note of the condition of your gutters, vents, chimneys, flashing points, as well as your siding.
 They’ll then take a closer look at your roof and check for any missing or cracked shingles.